kurikaesu/userspace-tablet-driver-daemon/README.md

 - Support more devices

 Things on the long-term TODO list:
-- Create an X11 driver so that we don't have to piggy-back on wacom
+- Create an X11 driver so that we don't have to piggy-back on wacom.
+Work for this is tracked in the repository: https://github.com/kurikaesu/userspace-tablet-xf86-driver

 ## Warning
 - This includes a 70-uinput-plugdev.rules file that gives users on your computer that are in the `plugdev` permission group access to uinput without SUDO.
 This is how I can make this driver run without having the user constantly enter their password each time.